-To make the gauges brighter, turn the knob to the right.
-To dim the gauges, turn it to the left.
+To make the gauges brighter, twist the stalk to the right.
+To dim the gauges, twist it to the left.

 If only it were that simple!
 Now with Automatic light activation,